Pedrojok01/Ethernaut-Solutions/solutions/0_HelloEthernaut.md

 ## Objectif

-No real objectif here except to get familiar with the Ethernaut challenges and the contract interactions.
+No real objective here except to get familiar with the Ethernaut challenges and the contract interactions.
 This level is a simple introduction to the Ethernaut game.

 ## Solution